HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 author: Bobby Manuel
 ---

-Over the last six months, the mobile team has been busy rewriting our native mobile apps into a shiny new cross-platform Flutter App!
-The app has been live in production since February and we were excited to share the incredible gains we achieved.
+Over the last six months, the Ginger mobile team has been busy rewriting our native iOS and Android mobile apps into a shiny new cross-platform Flutter App!
+The app has been live in production since February and we are excited to share the incredible gains we have achieved.

 ### The results are in!

 - 2 - 3x improvement in development velocity after the switch.
-Developing in flutter for both platforms has turned out to be faster than developing for either one of the native platforms.
 - 98% shared code across both platforms.
 - Reduction from 140,000 lines of code to 31,000 lines of code.
 This is despite launching with a brand new online/offline content system that did not exist in the native apps.
-- The application polish and user experience is on par with our native iOS application and superior to our native android application.
+- The application polish and user experience is on par with our native iOS application and easily superior to our native android application.
-- Most importantly, we experienced very few unexpected bugs or unpredictable behavior during our launch.
+- Most importantly, we experienced no Flutter related bugs or unpredictable behaviors after the launch.

 ### How long did this take?